srobo/kitbook/arrival-desk.md

 ![Arrival Desk Flow (Arrivals)](./Diagrams/ArrivalDeskArrivalsFlow.svg)

-## Documents
+## Required Items
-You should have the following documents present for your duties.
+You should have the following items present for your duties.
 If you do not, please let the competition team coordinator know as soon as possible.

 * This documentation and flow chart.
 * Sign-in sheet.